openquantumhardware/qick/docs/source/index.rst

 1. Read the :doc:`quick_start` guide to set up your board
 2. Complete the **Basic Tutorials** (00-05) to understand core concepts
 3. Work through **Intermediate Tutorials** (06-09) for practical measurements
-4. Read :doc:`firmware` for the big picture, then explore **Advanced Tutorials** (10-14) for specialized applications
+4. Read :doc:`firmware/index` for the big picture, then explore **Advanced Tutorials** (10-14) for specialized applications

 **Already familiar with QICK?** Jump directly to:

-- :doc:`readout` and :doc:`generators` for the readout/generator hardware
+- :doc:`firmware/readouts/index` and :doc:`firmware/generators/index` for the readout/generator hardware
   reference, organized by which core is on your channel
 - :doc:`modules` for full API documentation
 - :doc:`topics/index` for deep dives on specific topics